Leafwing-Studios/asm-docs/docs/signals/decisions.md

 # Decisions

+# The basics of unit behavior

+Every time step, each unit who is not currently taking an action completes their previous action, chooses and then begins an action.

+1. For each unit at each time step:
+   1. If the matching `ActionTime` field is less than or equal to the current time, they may act during this time step.
+      1. Complete their `CurrentAction`.
+      2. Determine their intent, below.
+      3. Set `CurrentAction` to the action specified by that intent.
+      4. Subtract energy based on the `EnergyCost` of the action.
+      5. Set `ActionTime` equal to the current time plus the `TimeCost` of the action.

+## Intents

-Every time step, each unit chooses one according to the following algorithm:
+Every time step, each unit that is not action chooses an intent according to the following algorithm:

 1. If the unit's intent is already a need, break.
 2. Check each need in a deterministic order.